patchamama/GutenbergOnMail/README.md

 The project has been deployed using the terminal of Heroku.
 The Steps for deployment are:
   - Fork or clone this repository
-  - Sign up in [Google Cloud Platform] (https://console.cloud.google.com/) to get the access key (credentials) to google spreadsheets API (https://docs.gspread.org/en/latest/oauth2.html)
+  - Sign up in [Google Cloud Platform] (https://console.cloud.google.com/) to get the access key (credentials) to Google Spreadsheets API (https://docs.gspread.org/en/latest/oauth2.html)
   - Create a spreadsheet in Google Docs and import the CSV file from Project Gutenberg with all the catalogs that can be downloaded here: https://www.gutenberg.org/cache/epub/feeds/pg_catalog.csv
   - Click the share spreadsheet button and add the generated user in Google credentials (email account provided with parameters)
   - Log in to [Heroku](https://heroku.com)